NNBnh/superb-bootstrap/README.md

 │
-├─ home/            # Symlink to home (add any dotfiles like .config or .local that you what to bootstrap here) ├─ root/            # Symlink to root (same with this file but it will be symlink to '/' directory) ├─ other/           # Not symlink (Other file that you want to backup but don't want to symlink) └─ wiki/            # Info of dotfiles (Wiki about your rice, blog...)
+├─ home/            # Symlink to home (add any dotfiles like .config or .local that you what to bootstrap here) ├─ root/            # Symlink to root (same with this file but it will be symlink to '/' directory) ├─ other/           # Not symlink (Other files that you want to backup but don't want to symlink) └─ wiki/            # Info of dotfiles (Wiki about your rice, blog...)
 ```